Boston University

 Pre- Academic English Program

-They hold leadership positions in local, municipal, and national governments, as well as in business and non-profit sectors.
+Fellows hold leadership positions in local, municipal, and national governments, as well as in business and non-profit sectors.
 Humphrey Fellows have lasting impacts on their communities upon their return, applying knowledge and skills acquired through their Fellowships to effect broad change across their organizations and fields of expertise.

 Welcome Leaders from around the World